 In the File policy view, or when viewing a file, when you open the file drawer, the new link to Matched policies was added.
 When you click on it, you can view all the matches and you're now enabled to dismiss all.

 The organizational unit a user belongs to is now added to all relevant alerts.

 An email notification is now sent to let you know when processing completes for your manually uploaded logs.

 Released July 24, 2016

 - The Cloud Discovery Export button icon was improved for usability.

-- When investigating an activity, if the user agent was not parsed, you can now see the raw data.
+- When investigating an activity, if the user agent wasn't parsed, you can now see the raw data.